mcelle888/MichelleLiang_T2A2/README.md

 <u>Expected response</u>: 200 OK with the new entry including title, description, post id, date and users info (email and name)

-<u>Validation/Authorisation</u>: An error message appears if you leave a field missing
+<u>Validation/Authorisation</u>: An error message appears if you leave a field missing.
+Error when no authentication bearer (JWT token)

 ![2c](docs/2a.png)![2c](docs/2a.png)